WHAT IS YERBA MATE?

 Energy shots are simply organic blends of the tea without sweeteners, preservatives, artificial colorings and flavors for that quick energy boost.

 Yerba mate pills are packed with the nutritional goodness of the natural tea without the characteristic bitterness.
 They are used to rejuvenate the mind and body, to help with weight loss as well as a supplement for a wide range of nutrients for which the tea is famous for.
+Get to know more yerba mate products.
+Many of them are considered as organic energy drinks.

 Just like any other natural product, yerba mate is not exempt from side effects.
 For starters, the tea is not suitable for children and pregnant or lactating mothers.
-It is also potentially unsafe for people with alcoholism, anxiety disorders, heart conditions, diabetes, high blood pressure, glaucoma and osteoporosis.
+It is also potentially unsafe for people with alcoholism, anxiety disorders, heart conditions, diabetes, high blood pressure, glaucoma, and osteoporosis.
 Therefore, before you take the tea, pills or soft drinks, make sure you will not be adversely affected.

-Yerba tea has been the traditional South American drink for centuries as a wholesome drink, and it is now a trend that is spreading like bushfire, thanks to its health and nutritional benefits.
+Yerba tea has been the traditional South American drink for centuries as a wholesome drink, and it is now a trend that is spreading like a bushfire, thanks to its health and nutritional benefits.
 Once you taste this tea and experience its benefits, you realize that you can never consider any other energy drink.
 But don’t take our word for it, try it yourself and see!